BeverlyAb/YOUC_Event_Page/README.md

 * Tabs:
   * Map
     * includes searching for events
-    * making events
     * pins events, click to event details
       * modally segues title, and summary of event
          * "see more" to modally segue to organization event page
-      * Swipe gestures!
-(Optional)
-         * Makes it more modern
-         * acts like a back button

    * Profile Tab
       * has profile image, name and events user is going to
       * Includes button for "Settings"